 What to serve with it?

 Mashed potatoes!
-There is no greater side dish, or more classic pairing, than meatloaf with fluffy mashed potatoes!
+There is no greater side dish, or more classic pairing to make a complete meal with meatloaf than fluffy mashed potatoes!
 This is a great pairing not only because they taste great together, but also because the mashed potatoes can be prepared on the stove top while the meatloaf bakes.
 You could even make some buttermilk cornbread to serve with the meatloaf.
 Cornbread can be made in advance and warmed prior to serving, or you can bake them with the meatloaf, even though the oven temperature may not be perfect.

 Try any of these vegetables on the side: